rust-lang/rust/text/0000-api-evolution.md

 This change retains the ability to use struct literals, but it breaks existing uses of such literals; it likewise breaks exhaustive matches against the struct.

-#### Minor change: adding or removing private fields when at least one already exists.
+#### Minor change: adding or removing private fields when at least one already exists (before and after the change).

 No existing code could be relying on struct literals for the struct, nor on exhaustively matching its contents, and client code will likewise be oblivious